cgyudistira/bali-calendar/README.md

 - All contributors to Balinese calendar preservation and cultural heritage
 - The Balinese Hindu community for maintaining these traditional calendar systems

+## ❓ Frequently Asked Questions

+### Q: Does this app require internet connection?
+A: No, the app works completely offline.
+All calculations are done locally and the holy days database is bundled with the app.

+### Q: How accurate are the calendar calculations?
+A: The algorithms are based on traditional Balinese calendar systems and have been verified against multiple sources.
+We have 100+ tests to ensure accuracy.
+However, we welcome feedback from traditional experts.

+### Q: Can I add my village's local holy days?
+A: Yes!
+The holy days database is in JSON format (`assets/data/holy_days.json`) and can be easily edited.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+### Q: What is the date range for holy days?
+A: The current database covers 2025-2035 (10 years).
+We plan to extend this range in future updates.

+### Q: How does the AI recommender work?
+A: The AI recommender uses Dewasa Ayu principles to score dates based on 12 factors including Saka date, Pawukon cycles, weton compatibility, and special day combinations.
+It's not true AI but a rule-based scoring system based on traditional knowledge.

+### Q: Can I use this app for commercial purposes?
+A: Yes, the app is licensed under MIT License, which allows commercial use.
+However, we encourage you to contribute improvements back to the community.

+### Q: Is this app available on Play Store or App Store?
+A: Not yet.
+This is currently an open-source project.
+We plan to publish to app stores in the future.

+### Q: How can I contribute?
+A: See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.
+We welcome contributions in code, documentation, cultural accuracy verification, and translations.

 ## 📧 Contact

 For questions or suggestions, please open an issue in this repository.